 Let’s get started.
 With a little time and discipline, you’ll be surprised at how much your score can rise.

 One of the most common credit scores is known in financial circles as a FICO® score.
-It is a three-digit number, between 300 and 850, that provides lenders and other financial institutions with a summary of your credit history.
-The higher your score, the stronger your credit, and more options you'll have available when you go to borrow money.
+This three-digit number, between 300 and 850, provides lenders and other financial institutions an overview of your credit history.
+The higher your score, the stronger your credit, and the more options you have available to borrow money.